-As you can see, the most common versions of home loan packages offered right now are 3M SORA floating home loan rates, which means your interest rates will only refresh every 3 months.
+As you can see, the most common version of home loan packages offered right now is the 3M SORA floating home loan rates, which means your interest rates will only refresh every three months.
 Banks are expected to pilot more new SORA products in 2022.

 With us, you get a chance to tap into our expert network of home loan specialists and mortgage bankers with additional vouchers and cashback.

-Get in touch with one of DollarBack Mortgage consultants who can help you find about how these changes will affect your current situation and choose a home loan package accordingly by comparing various floating rates, be it SORA, SIBOR, board rate or fixed rate loans.
+Get in touch with one of DollarBack Mortgage consultants who can help you find out how these changes will affect your current situation and choose a home loan package accordingly by comparing various floating rates – be it SORA, SIBOR, board-rate or fixed-rate home loans.